In the 18 years since I first came out as gay, I feel like I’ve heard discussions on “Is it a choice?” about a million times.

 1. They don’t want to be perceived as victims.
 For some people, saying, “I didn’t want to be this way,” sounds like there’s something wrong with being gay.
 They don’t think there’s anything wrong with it, so they choose a message that sounds stronger: “Hey, there’s nothing wrong with being this way!
 Actually, I like it!
 I choose it!”
 But what they’re really saying is that they choose to embrace their sexuality; they didn’t choose their orientation in the first place.

 2. They might have had a unique experience.
-Some people experience “sexual fluidity” (an orientation that changes with time), or bisexuality (attraction to both sexes).
+Some people experience “sexual fluidity” (an orientation that changes with time), and some are bisexual (attracted to both sexes).
 They may mistakenly think this is how everyone feels, and this may actually be what they mean when they talk about “choice.”
-Of course, even these people didn’t choose to experience fluidity or bisexuality, because someone who isn’t bisexual can’t choose to become attracted to both sexes by force of will.
+Of course, even these people didn’t choose to experience fluidity or be bisexual, because someone who isn’t bisexual can’t choose to become attracted to both sexes by force of will.
 (Many have tried!)

 3. They’re conflating behavior and orientation.
 Often, it’s just a matter of confusing their terms.
 When you hear such a claim, look for how the person defines “gay.”
 If they talk about being gay in terms of sexual activity, for instance, what they’re really saying is that people can choose who they sleep with.
 I agree with that, but that’s not the same as choosing your orientation.